BushidoUK/UK-Critical-Infrastructure/README.md

 # Cyberattacks on UK Critical Infrastructure

-- A collection of reports related to cyberattacks on UK critical national infrastructure (CNI)
+- A collection of reports related to cyberattacks and campaigns against UK critical national infrastructure (CNI)
 - This is an open source intelligence (OSINT) research project based on publicly available information only
 - These reports can act as case studies to understand the threat landscape for UK CNI